-I am an economist specializing in the intersection of international trade and environmental economics.
-My current research is on international trade in waste with a focus on its cross-country welfare consequences, the design of an international environmental agreement on waste trade affects individual countries' incentives to join such an agreement.
+I am an economist specializing in international trade and environmental economics.
+My current research is on international trade in waste with a focus on its cross-country welfare consequences, the design of an international environmental agreement on waste trade, and the effects of waste trade de-liberalization on firms and cities.
 I also study the interplay between regulation and international trade.
 Particularly, I study how the structure of international trade encourages countries to adopt regulatory standards.

-I'm an Assistant Professor of Economics at the Rensselaer Polytechnic Institute.
-I received my PhD in Economics from the University of Illinois, Urbana-Champaign.
+I currently serve as an Assistant Professor of Economics at the Rensselaer Polytechnic Institute and hold a PhD in Economics from the University of Illinois, Urbana-Champaign.